Secularism in Israel: Separation of religion and state

 When he first proposed his ideas of political Zionism, Theodor Herzl was expecting the future Jewish state to be a secular state, in the style of central European countries of the time, such as Germany and Austria.
 However, Zionist and eventually Israeli politics were firmly coalition-based.
-When David Ben-Gurion became the first prime minister of Israel, although he was the head of the large Socialist party, he formed a government that included the religious Jewish Parties, and took a moderate line in forming the relationship between the state and the religious institutions, at the same time continuing their status as state organs.
+When David Ben-Gurion became the first prime minister of Israel, although he was the head of the large Socialist party, he formed a government that included the religious Jewish parties, and took a moderate line in forming the relationship between the state and the religious institutions, at the same time continuing their status as state organs.

 Some secular Israelis feel constrained by the strict religious sanctions imposed on them.
-Many businesses close on Shabbat, including EL AL, Israel's leading airline, along with many forms of public transportation, and restaurants.
+Many businesses close on Shabbat, including El Al, Israel's leading airline, along with many forms of public transportation, and restaurants.

 Policies controlled by religious leaders

-In order to be formally married in Israel, a Jewish couple has to be married by an Orthodox rabbi.
-This also applies when and if a couple would like to divorce - they must seek out rabbinical council.
-Since some secular Israelis do not like this rule, they sometimes go abroad to be married, usually in Cyprus.
-Marriages officiated abroad are recognized as official marriages in Israel.
+Matrimonial law is based on the millet or confessional community system which had been employed in the Ottoman Empire, including what is now Israel, was not modified during the British Mandate of the region, and remains in force in the State of Israel.

-Also, all food at army bases and in cafeterias of government/state buildings has to be kosher.
+Israel recognizes only marriages under the faiths of Jewish, Muslim, and Druze communities, and ten specified denominations of Christianity.
+Marriages in each community are under the jurisdiction of their own religious authorities.
+The religious authority for Jewish marriages performed in Israel is the Chief Rabbinate of Israel and the Rabbinical courts.
+The Israeli Interior Ministry registers marriages on presentation of the required documentation.
+Israel's religious authorities — the only entities authorized to perform weddings in Israel — do not marry couples where both partners do not have the same religion; the only way for people of different (or no) faith to marry is by converting to the same religion.
+However, civil, interfaith, and same-sex marriages entered into abroad are recognized by the state; as a consequence Israeli residents not permitted to marry in Israel sometimes marry overseas, often in nearby Cyprus, or are married on Israeli soil via videotelephony by an officiant from overseas if such solemnization is legal in the officiant's home country.

 Religious influences in politics

 Many religious symbols have found their way into Israeli national symbols.
 For example, the flag of the country is similar to a tallit, or prayer shawl, with its blue stripes.
 The national coat of arms displays the menorah.
 The Israeli national anthem includes references of religion.
 "As long as the Jewish spirit is yearning" and "the two-thousand-year-old hope" are both lines in the anthem, "HaTikvah" ("The Hope").
 (HaTikvah was sung at Jewish prayer services for many years prior to the 1948 UN partition that allowed for the reestablishment of Israel as a nation state.)

-According to many people, due to the massive role of religion in government and politics, Israel cannot be considered a secular state in the common sense of the word.
+Due to the role of religious influences in government and politics, Israel is sometimes not considered to be a fully secular state in the common sense of the word.